rodgersgitau/rodgersgitau/README.md

   - 🔭  Exploring automation, web applicalitons, design systems.
   - 🌱  Currently learning design systems at large scale.
   - 👯  Looking to collaborate on interesting projects that push the envelope or just purely fun.
-  - 💬  Ask me about tech stuff, music, spirituality, philosophy & the secrets to the universe
+  - 💬  Ask me about tech stuff, music, anime, spirituality, philosophy & the secrets to the universe

 <br clear="both"/>